grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

 # Adding your own character to _Second Floor Smash_
 #### One of the main goals of this project is to make it as easy as possible for anyone to add their own custom characters to the game.
-This will be a guide for the process I use to do so, from creation of the character model to inclusion in the game to updating the character selection screen.
+This will be a guide for the process used to do so, from creation of the character model to inclusion in the game to updating the character selection screen.
 This guide assumes that you have a basic understanding of the Unity game engine and that you have already cloned the repository.

+Please note that this guide contains screenshots from an older version of _Second Floor Smash_, so some things will not look exactly like they do in the screenshots.

 ### Part 1: Creating your character's model
 Depending on what kind of character you aim to include, there are many different ways you could go about creating your character's model.
 You could manually create it using software such as Blender, you could download a premade character off the Internet, or you could use a character creation software such as Adobe Fuse to create your character's model.
 This third option is the option I went with for creating my characters, and this is what we will be exploring in this part of the guide.
 1. Install Adobe Fuse.
 Fuse is available for free from Adobe, and its installation instructions can be found on Adobe's website [here](https://www.adobe.com/products/fuse.html).
+    1. Note: Adobe Fuse is set to be discontinued on September 13, 2020.
+[Mixamo Fuse](https://store.steampowered.com/app/257400/Fuse/) will likely still be available on Steam, but the import process to Unity will not work as smoothly with Mixamo Fuse.
 2. Run Adobe Fuse.
     1. This may be harder than it sounds.
 There are several known bugs with Adobe Fuse that Adobe has neglected to resolve, one of which is opening the program, as simply running it as you would any other application often fails to yield results.
 As discussed [here in an Adobe Support forum](https://community.adobe.com/t5/fuse-beta/fuse-won-t-start/m-p/8247719?page=1#M260), the most reliable way to open Fuse is to click rapidly on its icon within the Adobe Creative Cloud Desktop application.